nevis3/Rocks-and-Stuff/README.md

 The static folder contains a css file, which has not been implemented yet.
 The templates folder contains the html files, which create the homepage and lets the user interact with the database. <br />

-The program runs from the app.py file and uses sqlUtils to post and get information to the database.
+The program runs from the app.py file and uses sqlUtils to post and get information to/from the database.